Windesheim-HBO-ICT/security_workshops/Workshops/Workshop Juiceshop/Opdrachten.md

 6. Gefeliciteerd!
 Je bent nu ingelogd als administrator.

 ## Opdracht 2: Registreer een administrator account

+### ASVS:

+- **V13.2 | API and Web Service**: The request and response data structures should be designed to be as simple as possible to reduce the likelihood of input validation bypasses and output encoding mistakes.

 1. Open postman.
 2. Maak een POST request naar `http://localhost:3000/api/Users`.